timely & PRACTICAL

 An unvarying and continuous supply of electricity is generated 24/7 by a stellarator power plant.
 Since the fuel is ubiquitous, near limitless, and very low cost, resource constraints arising from geopolitics, supply issues, and commodity prices, become a thing of the past.

-Fusion power systems can be sized to support localized grids with siting suitable for urban areas right where the energy is used and regardless of geographic location.
+Fusion power systems can be sized to support localized grids with siting suitable for urban areas right where the energy is used, avoiding the costs of long distance transmission.

 CLEAN BASELOAD POWER